Raspberry Pi® 3B+ Graphics Mode

 6. Select Finish and hit ENTER to exit the Raspberry Pi® Software Configuration Tool.

-If you return to the command line immediately after selecting Finish, it means your device graphics mode was already set to G1 Legacy.
+If you return to the command line immediately after selecting Finish, it means your device graphics mode was already set to G2 GL (Full KMS).
 Otherwise, you will be prompted to restart your device.
 In this case, wait until you are back at the terminal before proceeding.

 Querying Hardware Capabilities